OUR STAR TREK FOUND ITEM PROP GLASSES

 * This glass was used to serve papalla juice, tzartak aperitif, and aldebaran whiskey

-* I believe the on-screen glass was a votive holder from Pier One.
+* Per Penny Juday, this was a votive holder from Pier One.

 * This votive holder is currently sold by Princess House with a floral engraving on the side.